-Nicole Kidman’s IVF journey has not been easy.
-She has struggled seriously with infertility over the years and is known to have experienced a miscarriage, an ectopic pregnancy, and also faced difficulties in her IVF treatment, before being able to conceive.
+Nicole Kidman’s IVF journey was rather difficult as she struggled with infertility over several years and is known to have experienced a miscarriage, an ectopic pregnancy, and also faced difficulties in her IVF treatment, before being able to conceive.

 Reading more about Nicole Kidman’s IVF journey may help you appreciate that you are not alone.

 Nicole has publicly stated that she suffered an ectopic pregnancy not long after she married Tom Cruise at the age of 24.

 As the couple then struggled a lot to conceive, they went on to adopt their two children—Isabella, now 27, and Connor, now 25.

 When talking about her pregnancy loss and subsequent choice to adopt, she told People magazine in 2007 that “There’s a complicated background to that, given that I never speak much about many things.
 One day maybe that story will be told.”

 Nicole went on to suffer a miscarriage during her break up with Cruise.
 She was around three months pregnant at the time.

 Following the breakdown of her marriage to Tom Cruise, Nicole remarried Keith Urban in 2006.
 The couple were eager to start a family; however, they also had trouble trying to conceive.
 This would not have been helped by Nicole’s advancing age, as at this point, she was fast approaching 40.

 Nicole is reported to have tried many different fertility treatments in a bid to conceive with her new husband.

 She has openly talked about her difficulties in conceiving, stating “I had tried and failed and failed and failed”.